andywiecko/andywiecko.github.io/_posts/2019-05-25-gnuplotsnake.markdown

 To play the game, just type `gnuplot snake.gnuplot`.
 Controls: arrows.
-Make sure that you have installed `GNUplot version 5.2` I attached below preview from the game:
+Make sure that you have installed `GNUplot version 5.2` I attached below the preview from the game:

 <figure style="text-align: center">
 <img src="preview.gif" width="75%" />